bram-inniger/euler/README.md

 Each and every problem has its own class file containing the code how to solve it.
 Every time a test file accompanies the class containing the actual solution, and validating the code.

+## Clean-up TODO
+* Cleanly extract reading from disk logic
+* Extract proper value classes in a value-package, link this doc: https://docs.oracle.com/javase/8/docs/api/java/lang/doc-files/ValueBased.html
+* Clean up the util classes, maybe also add note on what makes a util class
+* Extract code duplication (Factor, getFrequency) + tests
+* Add java.lang.Math.* proxy methods in own Math class
+* Move EratosthenesSieve into Math, hiding away the details behind a static "getPrimesUpUntil(int)" method
+* Upgrade to JUnit 5
+* Bundle all tests into 1 class (per package?)
+* Solve more problems (or reclaim the old ones and polish them back up)

 ## License

 GPLv3.
 See [LICENSE](LICENSE).